juhoinkinen/Annif-wiki/Commands.md

 ## Subject index administration

-### Load all subjects from a directory
+### Train a project by loading all documents from directories or files

-    annif load <projectid> <directory>
+    annif train <projectid> <path> [<path2> ...]

 Parameters:
-* `directory`: path to a directory containing text files in the corpus format
+* `path`: path(s) to a directory containing text files in the corpus format or a TSV file (possibly gzipped)

-This will load all the subjects from the given directory in a single batch operation.
-It is equivalent to executing `create-subject` on each file separately.
+This will train the project using all the documents from the given directory or TSV file in a single batch operation.

 REST equivalent: N/A